T-vK/DellBiosUnpackerPOC/README.md

 I tested this using Linux (Fedeora 34 x64).
 I used this BIOS Update (for the XPS 15 9575 2-in-1): [https://dl.dell.com/FOLDER07188382M/1/XPS_15_9575_2-in-1_1.15.1.exe](https://dl.dell.com/FOLDER07188382M/1/XPS_15_9575_2-in-1_1.15.1.exe)

+## Ruby port
+`hdr-unpack.rb` unpack is a port of `hdr-unpack.py`, you can use either one in unpack.sh.
+They produce the same result.